jd12/RobocodeInitial/README.md

 2. Click the 'Battle' menu and the 'New' item.
 3. If the bot you just made doesn't show up in the list of bots in the dialog, hit 'F5' and it will refresh the list.
 (If your bot does show up, hitting 'F5' with neither hurt nor help the situation.)
 4. When your bot shows up, double-click on it to add it to the battle, along with several other of the 'sample' bots (your choice).

+## Submission

+The submission for this assignment is to simply let me see it running.
+Feel free to explore the code and see what all is going on.
+I would highly recommend spending a day just playing around with the code and review the [API] (http://mark.random-article.com/robocode/javadoc/index.html) to make sure you have a rough idea of what the code is doing.